-- has read and/or execute access to code/data in the Application-ROM controlled by the MMU Segment Table used by the Memory Management Unit, - has read and/or write and/or execute access to code/data in the Application-EEPROM controlled by the MMU Segment Table used by the Memory Management Unit, has read and/or write access to data in the Application-RAM controlled by the MMU Segment Table used by the Memory Management Unit.
-35
+- has access permission to code/data in the Application-ROM controlled by the MMU Segment Table used by the Memory Management Unit which enforces the following access permissions: "---" (no access), "r--" (read only) and "r-x" (read and execute), - has access permission to code/data in the Application-EEPROM controlled by the MMU Segment Table used by the Memory Management Unit which enforces the following access permissions: "---" (no access), "rw-" (read and write) and "rwx" (no restriction), has access permission to data in the Application-RAM controlled by the MMU Segment Table used by the Memory Management Unit 35 which enforces the following access permissions: "---" (no access), "rw-" (read and write) and "rwx" (no restriction).

-All information provided in this document is subject to legal disclaimers
+All information provided in this document is subject to legal disclaimers.

-[assignment: list of subjects and objects controlled under the indicated SFP, and for each, the SFPrelevant security attributes, or named groups of SFP-relevant security attributes]
+[[]assignment: list of subjects and objects controlled under the indicated SFP, and for each, the SFP-relevant security attributes, or named groups of SFP-relevant security attributes]

-FDP\ACF.1.3[MEM]
+FDP ACF.1.3[MEM]

-The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Firmware Mode has access to the Application-RAM defined by the Special Function Register MMU\MXBASL, MMU\MXBASH, MMU\MXSZL and MMU\MXSZH.
+The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Firmware Mode has access to the Application-RAM defined by the Special Function Register MMU_MXBASL, MMU_MXBASH, MMU_MXSZL and MMU_MXSZH.
 Code running in Boot Mode or Firmware Mode has read access to the Security Rows stored in the Application-EEPROM.
 Code running in Firmware Mode when called from System Mode has read and write access to the Application-EEPROM for data integrity control reasons during EEPROM write operations.
-The Fame2 coprocessor has read/write access to the FXRAM36.
+The Fame2 coprocessor has read and write access to the FXRAM36.

-FDP ACF.1.4[MEM]
+FDP_ACF.1.4[MEM]

-The TSF shall explicitly deny access of subjects to objects based on the following additional rules: if configured code executed in EEPROM cannot read ROM, if configured the copy machine cannot read ROM, if configured the copy machine cannot read EEPROM.
+The TSF shall explicitly deny access of subjects to objects based on the following additional rules: if configured code executed in EEPROM cannot read ROM, if configured the copy machine cannot read ROM, if configured the copy machine cannot read EEPROM37.